JDGonzal/Mission2Mars/README.md

 water=5000>>

 Phase-2:
 This phase is meant to send the colony of humans along with some food resources.
-In the resources tab, you will find a text file that contains the list of all items that we need to send called 'Phase-2.txt`.
+In the resources tab, you will find a text file that contains the list of all items that we need to send called 'Phase-2.txt'.
 Each line in the file also contains the item name and its weight in Kgs.

-The file is here.
+The file is here.https://s3.amazonaws.com/video.udacity-data.com/topher/2017/December/5a372d88_phase-2/phase-2.txt
 <<habitat=3000
 colony=5000
 food=5000